-As far as embedding the thread in the paper is concerned, what challenges do they face today?
+When it comes to embedding the thread in the paper, what challenges do you face today?

-Stephan Morgenstern: When it comes to the technical embedding process alone, it has already gotten exciting with the coil: from originally small thread coils with a diameter of 12 centimeters, we now use coils with a diameter of 25 centimeters and a weight of up to eight kilograms.
-In order not to overstretch the narrow safety threads here, they have to be tension-controlled and thus unwound in a driven manner.
-The threads are also getting wider and wider, and we mainly use threads with a width of three to five millimeters.
+Stephan Morgenstern: Even the embedding process has become more demanding, starting with the coil.
+We have moved from small thread coils with a diameter of 12 centimeters to coils of about 25 centimeters and up to eight kilograms.
+To avoid overstretching the narrow security threads, they must be tension-controlled and unwound using a driven process.
+At the same time, threads are getting wider.
+We mainly use widths of three to five millimeters.

 Stephan Morgenstern, Head of Paper Production